Normandy Sightseeing

 The Garden of Petit Bordeaux at St Biez-en-Bélin is just south of Le Mans near Ecommoy.
 Excellent garden, much worth a visit.
 Open 10am to 12.30pm and 2pm to 7pm, April to end October every day except Tuesdays.

-In the same area are the excellent gardens of La Massonnière at Saint-Christophe-en-Champagne (open June to September Friday, Saturday and Sunday, 13.00h to 19.00h) and the unusual vegetable gardens of the Château de Villaines between Louplande and Chemiré-le-Gaudin (open June, July and September every day from 10h to 12h and 14h to 18h).
+In the same area are the unusual vegetable gardens of the Château de Villaines between Louplande and Chemiré-le-Gaudin (open June, July and September every day from 10h to 12h and 14h to 18h).

 Morning

-Visit the old town of Alençon – the town centre around the Basilica of Notre Dame retains many medieval buildings.
-There is an audioguide available from the Tourist office in the Maison d’Ozé near the Basilica Notre Dame, and a tourist train in summer months that you can hop on and off (tickets from tourist office).
-Market days are Thursday ansd Saturday morning.
+Visit the old town of Alençon - the town centre around the Basilica of Notre Dame retains many medieval buildings.
+There is an audioguide available from the Tourist office in the Maison d'Ozé near the Basilica Notre Dame.
+Market days are Thursday and Saturday morning.
 NB most shops are closed on Sunday and Monday.
-Lunch in Alençon - sandwich bars, restaurants, cafés in Grande Rue and around the Halle au Blé.
+Lunch in Alençon - there are lots of sandwich bars, restaurants, cafés in Grande Rue and around the Halle au Blé.

 Afternoon

-If you’ve ever watched the Tour de France and been even vaguely interested you must visit the unusual and surprising Musée du Vélo at Fresnay-sur-Chedouet; interactive videos, rare newsreel, historic race bikes, famous riders’ memorabilia, etc. Open April to September, Wednesday to Sunday from 10h to 13h and 14h to 18h.
+Fans of cycling and the Tour de France should visit the surprising Musée du Vélo "La Belle Echappée" at Fresnay-sur-Chedouet; interactive videos, rare newsreel, historic race bikes, famous riders' memorabilia, etc. Open April to September, Wednesday to Sunday from 10h to 13h and 14h to 18h and 7/7 in July – August.

 5. ... and many more sights to see